Marie Antoinette Cake

 A Day of Food at Versailles for Marie Antoinette…

-Marie Antoinette loved hot chocolate for breakfast with whipped cream & a kipferl, an Austrian crescent shaped layered bread, a precursor to France’s beloved croissant.
+Marie Antoinette loved hot chocolate for breakfast with whipped cream & a kipferl, an Austrian crescent shaped layered bread, similar to France’s beloved croissant.
 She didn’t eat much mid day but she was once scolded for hosting a hunting picnic lunch for husband.
 Her family told her that handing out cold meats to a hunting party “was not the most becoming conduct of a future queen of France.”

 Dinners at Versailles were a spectacle…Marie Antoinette and Louis XVI ate some of their meals publicly, called Le Grand Couvert, meant to impress, entertain and also humanize the royals… Marie Antoinette’s favorite dish was roast duck.
 Potatoes came into popularity thanks to Antoine Parmentier, Louis and Marie Antoinette.
 Prior to, potatoes were animal feed and thought to cause leprocy.
 Marie Antoinette may not have said Let them eat cake but she did love it.